 For students who matriculated in 2019 or later.
 ACO students are strongly encouraged to pass the written Comprehensive Examination by the end of their third academic semester in residence (that is, not counting the summer semester), and must pass it before the end of their fourth academic semester.
-The examination consists of six problems covering the following topics:
+The examination consists of six problems covering the following topics, divided into two parts:

 Based on the results of this test as well as other measures of the student's performance (including the student's research record, if applicable), the Coordinating Committee may pass the candidate, fail the candidate with a recommendation that the test be re-administered in part or in whole after allowing at most one year for remediation of the student's deficiencies, or fail the student unconditionally.